Mentoring a Bath Spa University student is a rewarding way of helping a talented individual bridge the gap between university and employment.

 - Signpost students to relevant contacts or resources

-- Take the lead and make suggestions at the early stages of the relationship.
+- Take the lead and make suggestions to help them achieve their career goals

 You'll encourage students to: